-Further, as DOE invests in critical infrastructure and funds critical and emerging technology areas, DOE also considers possible vectors of undue foreign influence in evaluating risk.
+Further, as DOE invests in critical infrastructure and funds critical and emerging technology areas, DOE also considers possible threats to United States research, technology, and economic security from undue foreign influence when evaluating risk.
 If high risks are identified and cannot be sufficiently mitigated, DOE may elect to not fund the applicant.